About me

 Training, qualifications & experience

 I have a Diploma in Therapeutic Counselling and have been working with clients since 2020.
-I am an accredited member of the National Counselling and Psychotherapy Society.
+I am an accredited member of the National Counselling and Psychotherapy Society and a signatory of the ERNI (Emotions are Not Ilnesses) Declaration.

 I have particular expertise in working with people who have experienced significant trauma, including physical, psychological and sexual abuse.

-When working with trauma, I share Carl Jung's view that, 'We are not what happened to us, we are who we choose to become.'
-I will support you to safely explore past trauma and any associated feelings of shame or unworthiness.
+When working in this area, I share Jean Paul Sartre's view that, 'Freedom is what you do with what has been done to you.'
+I will support you to safely explore past trauma and any associated feelings of shame, guilt, anger, blame or unworthiness.
 And help you find ways to release yourself from any control the past still exerts on your present and future.

 Member organisations